MohammedAlkhowaiter/House-Prices-Prediction/README.md

 # House-Prices-Prediction
-python code to predict houses prices based on several factors, by using machine learning algorithm.
+This is a python code to predict houses prices based on several factors, by using machine learning algorithm.

 Note: As this project is a part of Kaggle learning course (Intro to Machine Learning), the source of the datasets was (Housing Prices Competition for Kaggle Learn Users).